Process on to collect $1.5b as budget support

 Replying to another question from AL MP Kazim Uddin Ahmed, the premier described various measures taken by her government to develop the country's aviation sector and the national flag carrier, Biman Bangladesh Airlines.

-Responding to a question from AL lawmaker AKM Rahmatullah, she said production of food grains was 3.36 crore tonnes in 2009.
+Responding to a question from AL lawmaker AKM Rahmatullah, she said production of food grains in the country was 3.36 crore tonnes in 2009.
 This has now gone up to 4.53 crore tonnes.

-Currently, Bangladesh ranks third in the world in terms of rice and vegetable production, seventh in mango and potato production, fourth in tea production and first among 11 hilsa producing countries, the PM told the House.
+Currently, Bangladesh ranks third in the world in terms of rice and vegetable production, 7th in mango and potato production, 4th in tea production and first among 11 hilsa producing countries, the PM told the House.

-"The remaining four will also come under the railway network after completion of the 30-year master plan," she added.
+"The remaining four will also come under the railway network after completion of the 30-year master plan."